2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 This order makes the home feel steadier without turning the whole year into a renovation project.

-What to do instead this week
+What to do this week instead

 If you want a grounded 2026 reset, do these five things first: